dokku/dokku/docs/networking/proxies/nginx.md

 ## Usage

+> Warning: As using multiple proxy plugins on a single Dokku installation can lead to issues routing requests to apps, doing so should be avoided.

 ### Request Proxying

 By default, the `web` process is the only process proxied by the nginx proxy implementation.
 Proxying to other process types may be handled by a custom `nginx.conf.sigil` file, as generally described [below](/docs/networking/proxies/nginx.md#customizing-the-nginx-configuration)